Rise Against Hunger Executive Leadership

 Jonathan was named Best IR Professional in Institutional Investor magazine’s 2016 All-America Executive Team.
 He received his bachelor’s degree in mathematics from Augustana College and his MBA from the University of Notre Dame.
 He currently leads United’s MBA and undergrad campus recruiting for the financial planning and analysis organizations.

-Amanda Young is the Vice President of R&D for the Refrigerated Business Unit at The Kraft Heinz Company where she has responsibility for delivering product and packaging innovations across several major brands including Kraft, Cracker Barrel, Philadelphia, Velveeta, Oscar Mayer, Lunchables and P3.
+Amanda Young is the Vice President of Quality, Product Development and Consumer Affairs for Sazerac where she has the responsibility for delivering product innovations and assuring quality standards are achieved across major spirits brands.
 A Columbus, Ohio native, Amanda has a B.S. in Chemical Engineering from The Ohio State University.
-She has over 23 years of experience in R&D and Quality Assurance roles across the U.S. and internationally with Procter & Gamble and The Kraft Heinz Company.
-Amanda currently resides in Highland Park, Illinois, with her husband Kane Doerfler, and their three children, Jake, Claire and Sam.
+She has over 25 years of experience in R&D and Quality Assurance roles across the U.S. and internationally with Procter & Gamble, The Kraft Heinz Company and Sazerac.
+Amanda currently resides in Louisville, KY, with her husband Kane Doerfler, and their three children, Jake, Claire and Sam.

 Ray Buchanan: A vision to end world hunger